leolani/cltl-knowledgerepresentation/README.md

     ```

 2. Additionally, you need to install [GraphDB Free](http://graphdb.ontotext.com/) with a repository named `sandbox`.
 You
    will need to launch this before running the package.

 ### Examples

 Please take a look at the example scripts provided to get an idea on how to run and use this package.
-For these example scripts, you need a
+For these example
-repository on GraphDB called `sandbox`.
-To run any example script you first have to launch GraphDB, and you can run them.
+scripts, you need a repository on GraphDB called `sandbox`.
+To run any example script you first have to launch GraphDB,
+and you can run them.

 Change your current directory to `./examples/` and run some examples (e.g. `python brain_base_cases.py`)

 ## To Do

-- Remove combot dependency
 - Fix logging